 How to select appropriate astronomical objects for astrophotography and scientific research with the Nieves Observatory

-There are four criteria for selecting a celestial object for imaging with the Nieves Observatory:
+There are four criteria for selecting a celestial object for imaging using the Nieves Observatory:

-- The object is in the northern hemisphere
+- The object can be observed from the northern hemisphere

 - The object is close to the zenith